 Stay In on Hot and Cold Days

-Extreme temperatures are not healthy for your dog (and for you too).
+Extreme temperatures are not healthy for your dog.
 On hot days, when the temperature exceeds 85 degrees Fahrenheit, you should keep your pooch indoors with proper ventilation and access to water at all times.

 Freezing weather is just as bad for your pooch.
 Going out when the temperature is under 32 degrees can cause hypothermia or frostbite.
 You should just stay in and snuggle with your pooch under a warm blanket.